I Don't Want a Baby and I'm Pregnant – What Are My Options?

 When you learn of an unplanned pregnancy, you may feel a complex mix of emotions: fear, confusion, and anxiety are common responses.
 You might have thoughts like, “I don’t want to be pregnant,” or, “I don’t want to have a baby.”
 These are all natural reactions to an unexpected or unwanted pregnancy, and there is help available to you with Adoption Choices of Florida.

-If you are pregnant and don’t want to be, or if you feel that you are not ready to be a parent, there are many professionals and resources who can help you understand your unplanned pregnancy options.
+If you are pregnant and don’t want to be, or if you feel that you are not ready to be a parent or not ready to have a baby, then there are many professionals and resources who can help you understand your unplanned pregnancy options.

 Here are some steps you can take when learning of an unexpected pregnancy: